LAAC-LSCP/laac-lscp.github.io/docs/running-models.md

 ls recordings/raw # or other profile recordings/converted/standard
 ```
 should show you the audio in a blue color.
 If they appear red, the audio files are not present locally.
 Be careful downloading audio can be extremely lengthy and can take a lot of storage space.
 You should not have to do this for large datasets, you can refer to Loann or Alex in those occasions.
 If you proceed with downloading the files, make sure datalad is available (activate your childproject environment with `conda activate childproject` if it is not) then use `datalad get recordings/raw/rec1.wav` for your files.
 Probably don't use `datalad get recordings/raw` on the whole folder as that would take forever and you would not be able able to close your connection to the cluster without stopping the command.
-Alternatively, use an oberon job that will run separately to get all the files.
+Alternatively, use an oberon [job](https://wiki.cognitive-ml.fr/cluster/launching_jobs.html#launching-jobs){:target="_blank"} that will run separately to get all the files.

 ### Check the sampling rates (and other info about the audio)